la2050/archive/_projects/2015/chime-changing-hearts-and-images-with-multimedia-empowerment.md

   benchmark ACT (Attitude, Commitment, Teamwork).
 project_image: 'https://img.youtube.com/vi/MIn1VBaIlrQ/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/MIn1VBaIlrQ'
-'In one to three sentences, please describe your proposal.': >- CHIME levels the playing field by ensuring that students excel as productive world citizens through a futuristic oriented program characterized by dynamic academic curriculum, excellence in teaching/learning & the optimal use of technology.
-We foster a positive environment for students to discover and express their creative voice by bringing the imagination of young minds to life through media.
-CHIME also emphasizes lifelong learning through our benchmark ACT (Attitude, Commitment, Teamwork).
 Where will you be working?:
   - County of Los Angeles
   - >-